oroinc/OroCRMZendeskBundle/Resources/doc/api/ticket.md

 #### get_subresource

-Retrieve the record of a Zendesk user that a specific Zendesk ticket is assigned to.
+Retrieve a record of a Zendesk user that a specific Zendesk ticket is assigned to.

 #### get_relationship